 Clients pick up on owner energy.
 If your “we've moved” email reads stressed, they assume something is wrong with the business.
 Calm, casual, in your normal voice — that's it.

-If you're still in the “which tool” phase, start with the honest comparisons.
-If you've decided and you're ready to set up, the next step is 15 minutes in a free Schedl account and a quick test booking on your own phone.
+If you're still in the “which tool” phase, start with the product comparisons.
+If you've decided and you're ready to set up, the next step is a free Schedl account and a test booking on your own phone before you change any live link.